fabiofranchino/blog/_log/2018-09-05-ngrok-service.md

 ngrok help
 ```

-or to expose a local web-server such as a browser-sync instance:
+or to expose a local web-server such as a running `browser-sync` instance, type:

 ```shell
 ngrok http 3000
 ```

+Then, follow the printed info within the shell to grab the public remote url and enjoy.